inno-devops-labs/S25-core-course-labs/app_python/PYTHON.md

 -----

 ## Best Practices
+- **Virtual Environment**: The use of virtual environment while running the local projects ensures the isolation of dependencies and security;
-- **Modularity**: The code is modular (as it can be in such small projects): separate creation of Flask instance, time function and app running.
+- **Modularity**: The code is modular (as it can be in such small projects): separate creation of Flask instance, time function and app running;
-- **Time Zone Awareness**: The use of the pytz library to handle time zones avoids issues with local system time (actually, it is incorporated to the task condition).
+- **Time Zone Awareness**: The use of the pytz library to handle time zones avoids issues with local system time (actually, it is incorporated to the task condition);
-- **Lightweight and Scalable Design**: Flask is a lightweight framework, making it suitable for microservices and scalable applications.
+- **Lightweight and Scalable Design**: Flask is a lightweight framework, making it suitable for microservices and scalable applications;
 - **Testing**: All application features (time showing, updating the time while web page refreshing) were tested locally.

 -----